0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

 ```
 The macro takes as input the position where the pointer is saved and the location where the pointer is pointing too.

-It then shifsts away the 12 least significant bits of the position value, a memory page is generaly 0x1000 (16 bits) long, so we are removing the information about page internal positioning, leaving only the **page address**.
+It then shifts away the 12 least significant bits of the position value, a memory page is generaly 0x1000 (16 bits) long, so we are removing the information about page internal positioning, leaving only the **page address**.
 In other words two chunks in the same page will have the same `((size_t) pos) >> 12)` value.
 It then xores this value with the pointer to mangle it.

 This ensures that the _encoded value depends both on the pointer and on the page where it is stored_.
 Pointers stored in different pages will be mangled differently, even if they point to the same target.

 By doing the same operatin again we can reveal the pointer.

-But the encoding is easily reversed, the page address used for mangling is part of the address itself, so this algorithm could be defined as a deterministic scramble. xoring the mangled pointer with shifted parts of itself completly decodes the pointer.
+But this encoding is easily reversed, the page address used for mangling is part of the address itself, so this algorithm could be defined as a deterministic scramble.
+Xoring the mangled pointer with shifted parts of itself completly decodes the pointer.

 ```python
 def demangle_alone(ptr,page_offset=0):